Roll20/roll20-character-sheets/Stars_Without_Number_Revised/ReadMe.md

 ### 1.6.0

+* Added new tab "Settings", for now primarily for toggling homebrew options.
+* Luck save can now be added in settings.
 * Fixed formatting of an NPC stat block.
 * Changed the header toggles to work slightly better/faster.
 * You can now enter arbitrary dice rolls for shock damage!